Misconception #1: Fostering is a financial strain.

 Foster children need responsible, loving, trustworthy individuals who are willing and able to pour love and care into them.
 Every parent starts somewhere, and the Village offers parenting support, classes, and has an experienced team to help support our foster parents and children.

 Misconception #10: Once a child is placed in my home I’m on my own.

 Part of providing our children with love, stability, security and tools to heal is making sure their family has support, resources, and tools to help them be successful.

-Utah Youth Village foster families are supported with a comprehensive team of experienced professionals that is present every step of the way to ensure a loving bond is established in the home, and the child and family has everything they need.
+Utah Youth Village foster families are supported by a comprehensive team of experienced professionals that are present every step of the way to ensure a loving bond is established in the home, and the child and family have everything they need.

 Misconception 11: I will get too attached and it would be too hard to see the child leave.